olooney/oranlooney.com/content/post/genji-ko.md

 image: /post/genji-ko_files/lead.jpg
 ---

-You might think there's unlikely to be any interesting mathematics arising from incense appreciation, but that's only because you're unfamiliar with the peculiar character of Muromachi (室町) era (circa 1300-1500) Japanese nobles.
+You might think it's unlikely for any interesting mathematics to arise from incense appreciation, but that's only because you're unfamiliar with the peculiar character of [Muromachi (室町) era][MP] Japanese nobles.

-There has never been a group of people in any time or place who were so keen to display their sophistication and refinement.
-It wouldn't do to merely put out a few sticks of incense - no, you would have to prove that your taste was more exquisite, your judgement more refined, your etiquette more oblique.
+There has never been a group of people, in any time or place, who were so driven to display their sophistication and refinement.
+It wouldn't do to merely put out a few sticks of incense; no, you would have to prove that your taste was more exquisite, your judgment more refined, your etiquette more oblique.
 You could of course merely invite some other nobles over for an incense appreciation party, make a few cutting but plausibly deniable remarks about a rival, maybe drop a few lines of poetry linking the incense to the current season.
 But if you were really on the ball you'd be looking for a way to simultaneously humiliate your rivals, flirt with your love interest, and impress people in a position of power.
-They didn't just perfect cultured refinement - they weaponized it.
+They didn't just perfect cultured
+refinement: they weaponized it.

 Only under such conditions could something like Genji-kō (源氏香) arise.
-It is a parlor game played with incense - just one of many similar games inside the broader umbrella of kōdō (香道), the traditional Japanese art of incense appreciation.
+It is a parlor game played with incense&mdash;just one of many similar games inside the broader umbrella of kōdō (香道), the traditional Japanese art of incense appreciation.

-What sets Genji-kō apart is its extreme difficulty - where another kōdō game might have contestants write down their guesses for three separate incenses and score a point for each correct guess, Genji-kō asks contestants to smell five separate samples, then determine which of the five are the same.
+What sets Genji-kō apart is its extreme difficulty - where another kōdō game might have contestants write down their guesses for three separate incenses and score a point for each correct guess, Genji-kō asks contestants to smell five separate samples, then determine which of the five were the same scent.
 All five might be the same, all five might be different, or (and this is where it gets interesting) they might be in groups of two or three or four.
-For example, the correct solution might be that the first and fourth are the same, the second and fifth are the same, and the third in a group by itself.
-Or any other possible combination of groupings.

-Contestants score a single point if they correctly group all five incenses;
+Contestants score a single point by correctly guessing all five incenses;
 otherwise they score nothing.
 A typical game has five rounds over the course of an evening, with an overall winner declared at the end.

-Obviously contestants would need some kind of notation to record their answers in a concise, unambiguous, and easy to read way, and it is really about this notation - and the art, mathematics, and culture connected to it - that this article is about.
+Obviously contestants would need some kind of notation to submit their answers in a concise and unambiguous way, and it is really about this notation (and the art, mathematics, and culture connected to it) that this article is about.

 Notation
 --------